energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 The name of the addon is simplified to `AnimationRecorder`.

-There are two ways to install/use this addon.
-Installing like a normal Blender addon, or in a development environment with VSCode.

 ## Setup

+There are two ways to install/use this addon: installing like a normal Blender addon, or in a development environment with VSCode.
+Only use one or the other.

 ### Installing Blender Addon
 In Blender, navigate to `Edit > Preferences... > Add-Ons`.